Prevention of interpersonal and sexualized violence in sport

 The position paper concludes with a binding action plan:

-Contact for queries: safesport[at]uni-kassel[dot]de
+Contact for inquiries: safesport[at]uni-kassel[dot]de